a0x8o/beam/website/src/contribute/index.md

 [https://github.com/apache/beam](https://github.com/apache/beam).
 To
 contribute, follow the usual GitHub process: fork the repo, make your changes, and open a pull request and @mention a reviewer.
-If you have more than one commit in your change, you many be asked to rebase and squash the commits.
+If you have more than one commit in your change, you may be asked to rebase and squash the commits.
 If you are unfamiliar with this workflow, GitHub maintains these helpful guides:

  - [Git Handbook](https://guides.github.com/introduction/git-handbook/)